Celytic/Wine-Game-Compatibilities/Game-list.md

 # Overwatch
 System: Yatagarasu, Shimarin

 Lutris script installs Battle.net, which has some weird graphical issues I haven't really sorted out.
 DXVK and FSync used; game installs fine.
-You have to let the game generate shader cache to get it to run properly; otherwise, game works perfectly fine for me.
+You have to let the game generate shader cache at the main menu to get it to run properly; otherwise, game works perfectly fine for me.

 # Battlefield V
 System: Yatagarasu, Shimarin